 Click or press the Windows button, then begin typing “mouse.”
 Click or tap Change your mouse settings from the resulting list of options to open the primary mouse settings menu.
 This is also available from the primary Settings application.
-In Windows 10, go to Devices, click or tap Mouse & touchpad, and select Additional mouse options.
+In Windows 10, go to Devices, click or tap Mouse & touchpad (or just Mouse, depending which version of 10 you are running), and select Additional mouse options.

 In Windows 8, click on Control Panel, then double-click Mouse.
 In older versions of Windows, the Mouse or Touchpad settings shortcut is usually found from within the Control Panel.

 The Mouse Properties window hasn’t changed much since Windows 7.
 What we’re looking for, in particular, is the Pointers tab, though it might be useful to check out some of the other tabs for usability adjustments later.
 Once found, click on Pointers.